 Summer is not technically here, but who cares about technicalities?
-We need to go outside as much as possible, considering the entire month of January was spent next to the heater.
+Whether we're visiting Chicago parks or relaxing on a beach need to go outside as much as possible, considering the entire month of January was spent next to the heater.
 Good thing May marks the start of the summer music festival season, not to mention the outdoor concert season.
-The Do Division Street Fest is always a nice dry run for our imminent marathon of festivals.
-Elsewhere, Lana Del Rey heads to the shed in Tinley Park for her Endless Summer Tour.
-There are also some big gigs indoors, as well.
-The Who celebrate 50 years as a band.
-Explore our picks of the top concerts in Chicago in May.
+Explore our picks of the best concerts in Chicago in May.

 RECOMMENDED: Our complete calendar for concerts in Chicago

 Concerts in Chicago in May

 British indie pop trio the xx imbues its latest album, I See You, with a renewed sense of vigor, injecting sparse R&B arrangements with an expanded palette of instruments and a Hall and Oates sample.
 The course correction (likely the work of instrumentalist Jamie xx, who became a star in his own right through his solo album In Colour) leaves the intimate lyricism of vocalists Romy Madley Croft and Oliver Sim intact, while adding some much-needed levity to a group that often comes off as overly-serious.
 Singer-songwriter Sampha, best known for producing songs for Solange and Drake, opens the show.